bitzhangcy/MIS-DiTs-AST/README.md

-# Multi-Instance Synthesis in Diffusion Transformers
+#  Attention Speciality for Diffusion Transformers
-Enhancing Multi-Instance Synthesis in Diffusion Transformers with Attention Speciality Tuning
+Hierarchical and Step-Layer-Wise Tuning of Attention Specialty for Multi-Instance Synthesis in Diffusion Transformers